intel/intel-ethernet-operator/docs/flowconfig-daemon/README.md

 ...
 ```

 To read more about creating ACL rules see this [creating-rules.md](docs/flowconfig-daemon/creating-rules.md) user guide.
+Note that some items may require a recent [Ice COMMS DDP package](https://downloadcenter.intel.com/download/29889/Intel-Ethernet-800-Series-Telecommunication-Comms-Dynamic-Device-Personalization-DDP-Package) to be loaded.

 ### Clean up
 To clean up and teardown the CP operator run: